-The latest PHP version in this guide is from this PHP Packaged site which is being maintained for OSX and is known as a reliable source.
+The latest PHP version in this guide is from this PHP Packaged site which is being maintained for macOS and is known as a reliable source.

 Open Terminal and run…